-Some pilots staunchly prefer one type of aircraft while others see advantages and disadvantages of each.
+Some pilots staunchly prefer one type of aircraft while others see the advantages and disadvantages of each.
 These pilots have come to believe that the best aircraft is the one that is properly suited for the type of flight you are planning to take.

 How do you know which option is best for you?
 Let’s look at the top 3 advantages and disadvantages of turboprops and jets, then talk about what flights each type of aircraft is optimized for.